How to Book:

 What type of accommodation will I be staying in on the weekend trips?

-For all our weekend hiking trips we suggest recommended accommodation.
-A range of accommodation is available from Bed and Breakfast to youth hostels.
+For all our weekend hiking trips we arrange accommodation.
+A range of accommodation is used, from self catering guest houses to woodland chalets.

 Can special diets be accommodated?